* U.S. crude stays near $70 on worries U.S. may exit nuclear deal

 Indonesia’s economy grew at 5.06 percent in January-March, down from 5.19 percent in the previous quarter.

 The divergence between developed and emerging markets was also visible in equity prices.
-Brazil’s Bovespa hit three-month lows on Monday, when Germany’s Dax hit three-month highs and Italian shares hit 8-1/2-year highs.
+Brazil’s Bovespa hit three-month lows while Germany’s Dax hit three-month highs and Italian shares hit 8-1/2-year highs.